 Compression– A lot of people feel most comfortable with a bit of compression when exercising.
-You could wear compression underwear or wear a compression short like the Alo Warrior on its own if you tend to overheat.
-Some men may be uncomfortable wearing such a tight garment but love the compression so they will wear a looser style over top.
-Some of the designs include liners with a bit of compression, and that also helps everything stay in place.
+You could wear compression underwear or wear compression shorts like the Alo Warrior on its own if you tend to overheat.
+Some men may be uncomfortable wearing such a tight garment but love the compression so that they will wear a looser style over the top.
+Some of the designs include liners with a bit of compression, which also helps everything stay in place.

 Moisture-wicking– You can get pretty sweaty during yoga practice, especially if you are doing hot types, so it is best to look for sweat-wicking and breathable fabrics.
 All of the designs on this list have sweat-wicking materials that will keep you dry and comfortable.

 Elastic waistband – A secure waistband is an excellent feature to get on this type of short as it will help your clothing stay up, especially when doing inverted poses.
-You will also want a drawstring cord in addition to the elastic waistband to ensure you can adjust the waist so your shorts won’t fall down.
+You will also want a drawstring cord and an elastic waistband to ensure you can adjust the waist so your shorts won’t fall down.